Papua New Guinea National Club Championship: 2006–2008: Cancellation

 With the launch of the semi-professional National Soccer League, the PNGFA decided to run both competitions alongside each other in 2006, with the winner of each going head-to-head in the "Overall Championship", a two-legged tie, the winner of which would qualify for the 2007–08 OFC Champions League.
 Despite losing to them in the group stage, University defeated Sobou on penalties in the final, clinching their fifth title and equalling Sobou's record, before defeating NSL champions Hekari United 4–2 on aggregate, thus qualifying for the Champions League.
 However, they were unable to get beyond the preliminary round.

 The 2007 edition of the National Club Championship didn't materialise, while in 2008, the title was won by Sunammad FC, the first national club title won by a club from West New Britain and from the New Guinea Islands Province.

-Since 2008, the competition has not been held.

 2019: Revival

 In June 2019, it was announced that the competition would be revived.
-Under a new system, regional competitions took place across all four regions of the country – Northern (Momase), Southern (Papua), Highlands and Islands – in June and July 2019, before the winners came together in Port Moresby for the finals in September.
+Under a new system, regional competitions took place across all four regions of the country – Northern (Momase), Southern (Papua), Highlands and Islands – in June and July 2019, before the winners came together for the finals in September.
 The champions were Mungkas, who picked up their first championship with a 1–0 victory over City United of Lae.